- My NYPL

-Students will have weekly seminars on how to turn a topic into a research problem and ultimately a paper.
+Students will have weekly workshops on research and writing

 Graduate School Preparation

-Students will be offered writing sessions and a seminar on the application process.
+Students will be offered a seminar on the application process.

 Drawing upon the Schomburg Center’s extensive collections of manuscripts, photographs, art, and other resources relevant for the study of the peoples of African descent, the students will prepare a research prospectus that could be the basis for their senior thesis or a major research paper.

-If you do not provide ALL application requirements your application will not be considered.
+If you do not provide ALL required materials your application will not be considered